Impact of Large-Scale Structure Systematics on Cosmological Parameter Estimation: Methodology

 \subsection{Likelihood of Cosmological Parameters}

 Using the power spectra, we start with constraining five parameters: $\theta = \{\Omega_M h^2, w_0, w_a, b_1^{\mathrm{linear}},\allowbreak b_N^{\mathrm{linear}}\}$, where we consider the first three as cosmological parameters and the latter two as nuisance parameters\footnote{Since we fix $\sigma_8$ and constrain $\Omega_M$, we are treating galaxy bias parameters as nuisance parameters.
 Constraining cosmology using galaxy bias is an active area of R\&D, and exploration of systematics impacts on these constraints is left for future work.}.
 Specifically, $\Omega_M$ is the matter density; $h$ is the reduced Hubble constant; $w_0, w_a$ specify the dark energy (DE) equation of state; while $b_1^{\mathrm{linear}}, b_N^{\mathrm{linear}}$ are the bias parameters in the first and the last redshift bin ($N$=10 here).
 The superscript signifies that our setup assumes a linear evolution of galaxy bias versus redshift given by $b(z_i) = b_1^{\mathrm{linear}} + (b_N^{\mathrm{linear}} - b_1^{\mathrm{linear}}) (z_i - z_1) / (z_N - z_1)$.
 We also add a shift and stretch parameter for each redshift bin ($\Delta_i$, $s_i$), following \citealt{cawthon+2022}.
 This means that for the 10-bin case, we have a total of 25 parameters to fit.
-We choose not to vary $n_s$ or $H_0$, given weak expected constraints; and $\sigma_8$, given the use of linear theory\footnote{For simplicity, we fix these parameters; in a full analysis, these would be fit but then marginalized over.}.
+We choose not to vary $n_s$ or $H_0$, given weak expected constraints; and $\sigma_8$, given the use of linear theory\footnote{For simplicity, we fix these parameters; in a full analysis, these would be fit but then marginalized over.} as well as the parameter's degeneracy with galaxy bias, which cannot be broken in a galaxy clustering only analysis.

 To get the predicted spectra for any parameter set $\theta$ in the parameter space, we construct an \ttt{LSSTheory} object using the theory \sacc\ object.
 This allows us to easily recycle the tracers' information alongside the $\ell$-sampling when generating spectra corresponding to $\theta$ using \ccl, using the same theory used to generate the true spectra, as explained in \autoref{sec: estimation of cls}.
 We set up flat priors while using physical constraints on the parameters where applicable; see details in \autoref{tab: priors}.